-Further results are obtained by altering relative interaction amplitudes in the system: { \emph{(iii) The resulting phase diagram revealed the non-SC valley along $U_1=U_2$.
-The width of this valley narrows with the growing amplitude of interactions to finally completely vanish at $U_c$ specific for each value of $\alpha$.}} The nature of the valley and reason for its narrowing is not clear, as well as the re-entry of SC phase at sufficient interaction alteration.
-Similar behaviour has been observed in bi-layer Hubbard square lattices with only one correlated layer \cite{Zujev_2014}.
-There, the re-entrance of the SC gap was a result of increasing inter-layer hopping.
-Here, however, we observe similar effect as a function of inter-layer interactions with inter-layer hopping being already high.\\ \\
+Further results are obtained by altering relative interaction amplitudes in the system: { \emph{(iii) The resulting phase diagram revealed a valley around $U_1=U_2$ with strongly suppresssed superconducting correlations.
+The width of this valley narrows with the growing amplitude of interactions to finally completely vanish at $U_c$ specific for each value of $\alpha$.}} Similar behaviour has been observed in bi-layer Hubbard square lattices with only one correlated layer \cite{Zujev_2014}.
+There, the apparent re-entrance of the SC gap was a result of increasing inter-layer hopping.
+Here, however, we observe similar effects as a function of inter-layer interactions for large inter-layer hopping.\\ \\

 While the results discussed in this paper help to form a general understanding of the effects of band flattening on superconductivity in the synthetically twisted materials, further studies can be be pursued in future, particularly, in context of topologically nontrivial bands with relatively weak dispersion, which can be obtained via more involved, but experimentally viable, means e.g., via imaginary next-to-nearest neighbor tunnelings driving the system into a quantum anomalous Hall phase \cite{Salamon_2021}.
 In such cases, Wannier functions with algebraically decaying tails may originate from nonzero Chern number \cite{Peotta_2015}.
 Novel understandings of the correlated phenomenon could then be obtained via incorporation of new mechanisms, such as correlated tunnelings in extended Hubbard bi-layer systems.